landonclark97/numbotics/README.md

 ## Future Plans

 Ideally, the library would be expanded upon and cleaned up.
-Expansion included:
+Expansion includes:
 - [ ] Support for dynamics simulation
 - [ ] Path planners
 - [ ] Control algorithms